Skip to main content

 MethodStatusNotes

-Magic-link loginLiveSingle-use token, 15-minute expiry.
+Magic-link loginLiveSingle-use token, short expiry.

 Google OAuth loginLiveOIDC; standard Google sign-in.